Wilderness First Aid

 This is a 16-hour course developed by the American Red Cross (ARC) and is taught by scout leaders who are certified ARC instructors.
 Participants, who complete all course requirements, receive a two-year ARC certification.
 The course requires that all participants complete either of two evening orientation sessions AND an all-day Saturday session.
 BOTH AN EVENING AND THE SATURDAY SESSIONS MUST BE ATTENDED.
 Evening sessions will include didactic teaching and limited hands-on application scenarios; the Saturday training will be held in an outdoor setting and will be extensive hands-on scenarios conducted in small groups (patrols).
 Also, inter-session reading is required.
 Participants will be assigned to patrols by instructors; attempts will be made to mix participants with unfamiliar scouters (not in the same unit or family members) in order facilitate independent experiential training.

 Since the WFA course is an advanced course, all participants must have completed and be certified in Basic CPR to receive the WFA certificate card.
 CPR is not taught at the WFA course and must be independently obtained by participants (qualifying certification of this WFA requirement will be offered by AAC at CPR Saturday on May 2, 2015.
 Please know that is it best to have this training completed prior to taking the course.).
 AAC accepts only CPR certificates from the American Red Cross (ARC) or the American Heart Association (AHA).
-Participants will need to provide a copy of their ARC or AHA CPR certification during the WFA course or by December 13 CPR Saturday.
+Participants will need to provide a copy of their ARC or AHA CPR certification during the WFA course or by May 2nd CPR Saturday.